San7o/hive-operator/docs/DESIGN.md

 <a name="components"></a>
 ## Components

-The application is composed of multiple components that interact with eachother, kubernetes or the operating systems.
+The application is structured into multiple components that interact with eachother, kubernetes or the operating systems.
 Those are:
-- discover operator: collects identifying data about the files to check.
+- discover controller: collects identifying data about the files to check.
-- loader operator: loads the eBPF program into the kernel.
+- loader controller: loads and updates the eBPF program into the kernel.
+Logs information to standard output (later, it may log to a central or an external endpoint).
-- eBPF program: logs information when an actor interacts with any of the files selected by the user.
+- eBPF program: logs a process' information when the process interacts with any of the files selected by the user.
 - databse: stores information about files to check.

 A detailed description of the aforementioned components is given later